-The holistic approach of involving stakeholders in the full VET cycle, not only in qualifications development, would necessitate their participation at all stages - policy, design, and implementation15 (as in Figure 3).
-An important transversal factor is the capacity of stakeholder organisations, and the technical competence of their representatives, in the different stages of cooperation mechanisms.
+The holistic approach of involving stakeholders in the full VET cycle reform, not only in qualifications development, would necessitate their participation at all stages - policy, design, and implementation.15

+An important transversal factor is the existing capacities of stakeholder organisations, and the technical competence of their representatives, in the different stages of cooperation.
 Too much dominance by government might negatively affect the full engagement of other stakeholders.
-Stakeholder representatives' power in the decision-making context is another issue to consider, for example in Algeria, which has seen a fragmentation of organisations representing employers.
+Stakeholder representatives' power distribution in the decision-making context is another issue to consider, for example in Algeria, where it can be seen a fragmentation of organisations representing employers.
 Allocating a specific function to stakeholders such as responsibility for developing occupational standards, as seen in Estonia and the Netherlands, can facilitate stakeholders in acquiring expertise and a permanent role in qualification systems.
 Finally, the impact of policy and capacity learning via international cooperation projects, usually sponsored by donors, can be beneficial to engaging stakeholders on a more permanent basis.
-Such projects can also be a starting point for labour market stakeholders to organise themselves to become established long-term actors, speaking with a stronger voice and influencing national policy.
+Such projects can also be a starting point for labour market stakeholders to organise themselves to become established long-term actors, speaking with a stronger voice and influencing national policy, used in permanent and sustainable social dialogue platforms.

 13Tuck, R. (2007) An Introductory Guide to National Qualifications Frameworks: Conceptual and Practical Issues for Policy Makers.
-International Labour Organization 14ETF, 2014 Frame Skills for the Future, Guide for the Review of Institutional Arrangements, p 17-24.
+International Labour Organization 14 ETF, 2014 Frame Skills for the Future, Guide for the Review of Institutional Arrangements, p 17-24.

-15 For these purposes, 'implementation' also includes the follow-up (maintenance, updating, etc.) from the perspective of quality assurance.
+15 For these purposes, 'implementation' also includes the follow-up (maintenance, updating, etc.) from the perspective of quality assurance